-Report on Schedule of Expenditures of Federal Awards Required by the Uniform Guidance We have audited the financial statements of the Agency as of and for the year ended September 30, 2016, and have issued our report thereon dated June 26, 2017, which contained an unmodified opinion on those financial statements.
+Report on Schedule of Expenditures of Federal Awards Required by the Uniform Guidance

+We have audited the financial statements of the Agency as of and for the year ended September 30, 2017, and have issued our report thereon dated June 29, 2018, which contained an unmodified opinion on those financial statements.
 Our audit was conducted for the purpose of forming an opinion on the financial statements as a whole.
 The accompanying Schedule of Expenditures of Federal Awards is presented for purposes of additional analysis as required by Uniform Guidance and is not a required part of the financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the Schedule of Expenditure of Federal Awards is fairly stated in all material respects in relation to the financial statements as a whole.
-June 26, 2017 Jeloite HawlellF PALAU COMMUNITY ACTION AGENCY (A NONPROFIT ORGANIZATION) Schedule of Expenditures of Federal Awards Year Ended September 30, 2016 Grantor/CFDA Program Title CFDA Number Expenditures Direct Programs: U.S. Department of the Interior Historic Preservation Funds Grants-In-Aid 15.904 \$ 347,929 Total U.S. Department of the Interior 347,929 U.S. Department of Health and Human Services Drug-Free Communities Support Program Grants Head Start 93.276 93.600 86,891 1,807,898 Total U.S. Department of Health and Human Services 1,894,789 Total Federal Awards \$ 2,242,718 Reconciliation to the financial statements: Total federal awards expended Depreciation Non-federal awards \$ 2,242,718 65,660 688,652 Total expenses per financial statements \$ 2,997,030 Notes:
+The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the Schedule of Expenditures of Federal Awards is fairly stated in all material respects in relation to the financial statements as a whole.

+Delotte Nach LIP

+June 29, 2018

+PALAU COMMUNITY ACTION AGENCY (A NONPROFIT ORGANIZATION)

+Schedule of Expenditures of Federal Awards Year Ended September 30, 2017

-Expenses are recognized on the accrual basis of accounting, consistent with the manner in which the Agency maintains its accounting records.
+Notes: Expenses are recognized on the accrual basis of accounting, consistent with the manner in which the Agency maintains its accounting records.

 The Agency did not elect to use the de minimis indirect cost rate allowed under the Uniform Guidance.

-For the current fiscal year, \$40,875 related to personnel contributions by parents was not charged to the program as the contributed services from parents does not meet Financial Accounting Standards Board Accounting Standards Codification 958, Not-for-Profit Entities, criteria - i.e., it does not require specialized skills.
+For the current fiscal year, \$39,882 related to personnel contributions by parents was not charged to the program as the contributed services from parents does not require specialized skills.
 Accordingly, they do not qualify as contributed services.
 However, per 45 CFR, volunteer hours from parents are considered contributed services and are allowable under the program.
-The following reconciles the Agency's contributions and expenses with actual in-kind Head Start contributions received: Total Parental Other Available for Amount Contributions Contributions Local Share Total local share and other income per the general ledger \$ 354,749 \$ 40,875 \$ (2,610) \$ 393,014 PALAU COMMUNITY ACTION AGENCY (A NONPROFIT ORGANIZATION) Schedule of Findings and Questioned Costs Year Ended September 30, 2016 Section I - Summary of Auditors' Results Financial Statements 1.
-Type of report the auditor issued on whether the financial statements audited were prepared in accordance with GAAP: Unmodified Internal control over financial reporting:

-2. Material weakness(es) identified?

-No 3.
-Significant deficiency(ies) identified?

-None reported

-4. Noncompliance material to financial statements noted?

-No

-Federal Awards

-Internal control over major federal programs:

-5. Material weakness(es) identified?

-No 6.
-Significant deficiency(ies) identified?

-None reported

-7. Type of auditors' report issued on compliance for major federal programs

-Unmodified

-8. Any audit findings disclosed that are required to be reported in accordance with 2 CFR 200.516(a)?

-No

-9. Identification of major federal programs:

-CFDA Numbers Name of Federal Program or Cluster

-15.904 Historic Preservation Funds Grants-In-Aid

-93.600 Head Start

-10. Dollar threshold used to distinguish between Type A and Type B programs: \$750,000

-11. Auditee qualified as low-risk auditee?

-No
+The following reconciles the Agency's contributions and expenses with actual in-kind Head Start contributions received:

+PALAU COMMUNITY ACTION AGENCY (A NONPROFIT ORGANIZATION)

+Schedule of Findings and Questioned Costs Year Ended September 30, 2017

+Section I - Summary of Auditors' Results

+Financial Statements

 Section II - Financial Statements Findings

 No matters were reported.

-Section III - Federal Award Findings and Questioned Costs No matters were reported.
+Section III - Federal Award Findings and Questioned Costs

+No matters were reported.